adamkurth/reborn_dev/doc/source/beams.rst

 Beams
 ===========

-The bornagain :mod:`source <bornagain.source>` package provides the :class:`Beam <bornagain.source.Beam>` class for
+The reborn :mod:`source <reborn.source>` package provides the :class:`Beam <reborn.source.Beam>` class for
 describing x-ray beams.
-This class may seem like overkill since the wavelength is often the only parameter that one really needs to specify, but since bornagain allows for an arbitrary incident beam direction you also need to know the beam direction in addition to wavelength, at minimum.
-The :class:`Beam <bornagain.source.Beam>` class helps keep such information together in a tidy (and standard) format.
+This class may seem like overkill since the wavelength is often the only parameter that one really needs to specify, but since reborn allows for an arbitrary incident beam direction you also need to know the beam direction in addition to wavelength, at minimum.
+The :class:`Beam <reborn.source.Beam>` class helps keep such information together in a tidy (and standard) format.
 If you are doing simulations, then you probably also need to know the beam fluence (photons/area), and perhaps polarization.
 In a more deluxe simulation, you might also want to know the beam divergence and spectral width.
-The :class:`Beam <bornagain.source.Beam>` class becomes increasingly helpful when you need to organize all this information, and it can save you a bit of typing when converting between e.g. photons/area and energy/area.
+The :class:`Beam <reborn.source.Beam>` class becomes increasingly helpful when you need to organize all this information, and it can save you a bit of typing when converting between e.g. photons/area and energy/area.
 The minimum parameters that are needed to describe a beam
 are: